wbjin/learningcpp/computer_networking_top_down_approach/chapter3/tcp.md

 segment in the current connetion.
 In this way, ACKs are piggybacked to data being sent between hosts.
 If a host needs to only send an ACK, the data section will just be left empty.

+TCP Options:
+- Maximum Segment Size: The maximum amount of data to be carried in the TCP data segment.
+It is established by the client and server during the SYN and the SYN/ACK phase.
+4 bytes.
+- Window Scaling: Tells how many bits to left shift the advertised receive window size.
+This value can range from 0 to 14.
+This is used for highbandwidth links where it has a capacity greater than 65535 which is the biggest window you can advertise with the receive window header.
+3 bytes.
+- Selective ACKs: Option to let receiver include selective acknowledgements in the options field.
+2 bytes.
+- Timestamps: Used for RTT measurement where sending time and receiving times are set in the option each 4 bytes long, the sender sets the initial TS value and the receiver copies that into the TS Echo Reply.
+10 bytes.
+- Nagle's Algorithm: Reduce the number of small packets by coallescing small packets together instead of sending them separately.

 ### Round trip time estimation and timeout
 TCP maintains a `SampleRTT` state that denotes a segment's amount of time